ChasingUX/jesse-site/source/work/community.md

 </a>

 ##Commenting
 Unlike the DigitalOcean blog, which uses the Disqus commenting platform, we wanted to roll out our own commenting system that provided a much richer suite of functionality.
-As commenting is the core form of user interaction within the community, we wanted to adopt UX patterns that were fairly known as a base, and extend it with useful features for the technical publisher.
+As commenting is the core form of user interaction within the community, we wanted to adopt UX patterns that were fairly known as a foundation, and extend it with useful features for the technical publisher.

 We required unlimited threading for conversations at any thread depth, the presence of social profiles accessible through user avatars, very concise actions (heart, reply, report), and a clear design, with enough whitespace to meet the DO aesthetic, but not enough that renders a 100+ comment thread unreadable.
 Comments also needed to be optimized for code display, so rich wysiwyg editorial control was essential.

 {image of good looking comment thread}

 The real magic lies in the wysiwyg.
 A well-made rich text editor (also known as wysiwyg) is absolutely critical in effective content publishing.
 After reviewing all of the open source tools out there, we decided to roll out our own, in what I condiser to be the single most useful component in the app.

+{image of wsiwyg next to comments}

 We are not creating a tool for publishers, rather developers.
 It needs to display code just as well as it does long-form content, and must meet the following requirements: